-We have audited the consolidated and separate financial statements of The Heritage Insurance Company Kenya Limited (the 'Group and Company') set out on pages 23 to 114, which comprise the Group and Company statements of financial position as at 31 December 2020, and the Group and Company statements of profit or loss, Group and Company statements of comprehensive income, Group and Company statements of changes in equity and Group and Company statements of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of The Heritage Insurance Company Kenya Limited (the Company) and its subsidiaries (together, the Group) set out on pages 21 to 22 and 33 to 118, which comprise the consolidated statement of financial position at 31 December 2022 and the consolidated statement of profit or loss, consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, together with the Company statement of financial position at 31 December 2022, and the Company statements of profit or loss and other comprehensive income, changes in equity, and cash flows for the year then ended, and the notes to the financial statements, which include significant accounting policies and other explanatory information.

-In our opinion, the accompanying consolidated and separate financial statements give a true and fair view of the consolidated and separate financial position of The Heritage Insurance Company Kenya Limited as at 31 December 2020, and of its consolidated and separate financial performance and its consolidated and separate cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) and in the manner required by the Kenyan Companies Act, 2015.
+In our opinion the financial statements give a true and fair view of the financial position of the Group and the Company as at 31 December 2022 and of their financial performance and their cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Companies Act, 2015.

-Basis of opinion
+Basis for opinion

 We conducted our audit in accordance with International Standards on Auditing (ISAs).
-Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the consolidated and separate financial statements, section of our report.
-We are independent of the Group and Company in accordance with the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (Including International Independence Standards) (IESBA Code) together with the ethical requirements that are relevant to our audit of the consolidated and separate financial statements in Kenya, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
+Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of our report.

+We are independent of the company in accordance with the International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants (IESBA Code) together with the ethical requirements that are relevant to our audit of the financial statements in Kenya.
+We have fulfilled our other ethical responsibilities in accordance with the IESBA Code.

 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.